jojo987N/portfolio/README.md

-# 📖 # # Finish mobile version
+# 📖 # # # Portfolio: desktop version

-**# Portfolio: setup and mobile first** is the  sections of the mobile website project build with Figma template , using HTML and CSS, a mobile first approach, with best practices, Github flow and a descriptive and easy to understand README file .
+**# # Portfolio: desktop version** is the sections of the mobile website project build with Figma template , using HTML and CSS, a mobile first approach, with best practices, Github flow and a descriptive and easy to understand README file .